tamoipen/jonathanwolDRIDGEPROPER/README.md

 NYC Bucket List
 ===============

-#### A list of epic / valuable / meaningful things to do, see, and eat in New Yor
+#### A list of epic / valuable / meaningful things to do, see, and eat in New York